open-compass/VLMEvalKit/README.md

 **\-** Only inference is supported in VLMEvalKit

-VLMEvalKit will use an **judge LLM** to extract answer from the output if you set the key, otherwise it uses the **exact matching** mode (find "Yes", "No", "A", "B", "C"... in the output strings). **The exact matching can only be applied to the Yes-or-No tasks and the Multi-choice tasks.**
+VLMEvalKit will use a **judge LLM** to extract answer from the output if you set the key, otherwise it uses the **exact matching** mode (find "Yes", "No", "A", "B", "C"... in the output strings). **The exact matching can only be applied to the Yes-or-No tasks and the Multi-choice tasks.**

 **Supported Video Understanding Dataset**